 Aloft Chicago Downtown River North ☆☆☆ -- Set in the lively River North neighborhood, Aloft Chicago Downtown River North welcomes guests with superb service, thoughtful amenities and a prime location.
 Extraordinarily priced, this great value and spacious rooms feature an urban-chic decor with custom beds, flat-screen TVs, ergonomic workspaces and free Wi-Fi.
 Floor to ceiling windows yield impressive downtown views and there is a 24-hour gym.

 Moxy Chicago Downtown ☆☆☆ -- Ready for a good time?
 Moxy Hotels makes that easy with the heart of a boutique hotel and an appetite for adventure.
 There’s a drink waiting for you with your room key and someone at the bar that wants your number.
 Moxy is for play… Jenga, karaoke, maybe a little game of spin the bottle?
 Here, you can get away with it.
 Plus, the WiFi is speedy, beds cushy and freshly made, but more importantly, the bar is always open and the crew is always on.
-We loved Moxy in Vienna, Warsaw, and Stuttgart -- but they are opening up so many locations in a crazy global expansion if you haven’t heard of this brand you soon will!
+We loved Moxy in Vienna, Warsaw, and Stuttgart -- but they are opening up so many locations in a crazy global expansion if you haven’t heard of this hip, millennial hotel brand you soon will!
 Whether you’re staying for the night or a nightcap, Moxy is a great value option for affordable luxury and to get your party on!

 Gay Nightlife in Chicago Illinois